Retirement Transition Planning: A Quick Guide

 While planning for retirement, you’ve likely maximized your earnings, increased your savings, and invested them for growth.
 If you’re now looking to transition into retirement, you may want to start by dipping your toes into the retirement pool, instead of jumping right in.
 Bridging the gap between the growth phase and your retirement years is the most unique aspect of a retirement plan, as it varies largely on your health conditions, income, existing savings, and investments.

 As with most changes in life, your retirement transition can be overwhelming.
 For many, this is the best time to consider working with a financial advisor, as any decision can have a significant impact on your comfort and wellbeing during retirement.
-An expert fiduciary advisor can tailor a plan for you considering your risk tolerance, retirement goals, and general life situation, such that you’re able to transition into retirement smoothly.
+An expert qualified advisor can tailor a plan for you considering your risk tolerance, retirement goals, and general life situation, such that you’re able to transition into retirement smoothly.

 How To: Define Your Retirement Age